 Back-rower Jordan Taufua, who earned his first call-up with the All Blacks in 2018, was announced as a Leicester Tigers signing from the Crusaders ahead of the 2019/20 season.

-An Under-20s cap with both Samoa and New Zealand, Taufua played against the British and Irish Lions with the Crusaders in 2017 and also represented the Barbarians before being called into the All Blacks squad last year.
+An Under-20s cap with both Samoa and New Zealand, Jordan played for the Crusaders against the British and Irish Lions in 2017 and also represented the Barbarians before being called into the All Blacks squad.

-Noted for his physicality in the back-row positions, he has made more than 80 appearances in Super Rugby since 2013 as well as playing club rugby with Tasman, Canterbury and Counties Manukau.
+Noted for his physicality in the back-row positions, he made more than 80 appearances in Super Rugby from 2013 as well as playing club rugby with Tasman, Canterbury and Counties Manukau.

 Born in Otahuhu, in the Auckland suburbs, Jordan was educated at Alfriston College and Sacred Heart College, then at Lincoln University in Christchurch.

 He played his first senior rugby with Tasman Makos in 2012 and was recalled into the Canterbury set-up before the end of the season as they were crowned ITM Cup Premiership champions.